maxmind/getting-started-with-mmdb/blog-post.md

     expires        86400,
     name           "Jane"
 }
-8.8.8.0/28
-\ {
-    country        "US",
-    environments   [
-        [0] "development",
-        [1] "staging"
-    ],
-    expires        3600,
-    name           "Klaus"
-}
 ```

-The output shows us the first IP in each range (keep in mind that Jane's IP is actually just a "range" of one) and then displays the user data which we're now quite familiar with.
+The output shows the first IP in each range (note that Jane's IP is just a "range" of one) and then displays the user data with which we're now familiar.

 ## The Mashup

-Should we try to make this a little more complicated?
-What would happen if we tried to take data from an existing GeoIP2 database and combine it with our custom MMDB file?
+To extend our example, let’s take the data from an existing GeoIP2 database and combine it with our custom MMDB file.

-If you're using the `Vagrant` VM, then you'll already have a copy of `GeoLite2-City.mmdb` in your `/user/share/GeoIP` folder.
-If you're doing this some other way, you may need to download this file either via [geoipupdate](https://dev.maxmind.com/geoip/geoipupdate/) or by [downloading](https://dev.maxmind.com/geoip/geoip2/geolite2/) the file manually.
-If you need more details on how we set this up, you can look at the `provision` section of the `Vagrantfile` in the GitHub repository.
+If you're using the `Vagrant` VM, you have a copy of `GeoLite2-City.mmdb` in `/user/share/GeoIP`.
+If not, you may need to [download this file](https://dev.maxmind.com/geoip/geoip2/geolite2/) or use [geoipupdate](https://dev.maxmind.com/geoip/geoipupdate/).
+For more details on how to set this up, you can look at the `provision` section of the `Vagrantfile` in the GitHub repository.

+You can take any number of fields from existing MaxMind databases to create your own custom database.
+In this case, let's extend our existing database by adding `city`, `country` and `time_zone` fields for each IP range.

 ```
 #!/usr/bin/env perl